 The heritage hogs used in the dry-cured bacon from Tender Belly are raised in Iowa free of hormones, antibiotics, and the use of farrowing or gestation crates.
 Happier hogs mean better bacon, especially if it’s smoked with cherry wood like this glorious stuff is.
 Don’t believe?
 Hear straight from the source.

 Peregrino Ibérico de Bellota Bacon

-This melt-in-your-mouth bacon is made from acorn-fed Spanish Ibérico pork that’s hand-rubbed with salt and slow smoked over hickory in Kentucky.
-Ibérico pigs roam free in the dehasa forests of southwest Spain where they get plenty of exercise and nutrients from the antioxidant-rich acorn diet.
-Nutty, smoky, savory and sweet, the bacon from Peregrino Ibérico de Bellota Bacon is like an adventure for your palate.
+This melt-in-your-mouth bacon is made from acorn-fed Spanish Ibérico pork that’s hand-rubbed with salt and slow-smoked over hickory in Kentucky.
+Ibérico pigs roam free in the dehasa forests of southwest Spain where they get plenty of exercise and nutrients from an antioxidant-rich acorn diet.
+Nutty, smoky, savory and sweet, the bacon from Peregrino Ibérico de Bellota Bacon from La Tienda is like an adventure for your palate.

 Bill-E’s Small Batch Bacon

 Cutting corners isn’t something that Bill-E’s Small Batch Bacon does.
 Bill-E’s mouth-watering bacon starts with Berkshire Red and Chantilly White pigs raised on 25 Midwestern family farms.
 He then cures the bacon for eight days in pink salt and brown sugar for a meaty treat that makes our mouths water before it even hits the skillet.
 It took him three years to perfect the recipe, and now it’s available for carnivores everywhere to enjoy.